 Proposals may be submitted by domestic and foreign non-profit organizations, public and private, such as universities, colleges, hospitals, laboratories, units of state and local governments, and eligible agencies of the federal government.
 Innovative (but not pilot and research tool) proposals from for-profit organizations will also be considered.
 Applicants must hold an M.D., D.M.D., D.V.M., Ph.D., or equivalent and have a faculty position or equivalent at a college, university, medical school, or other research facility.
 There are no citizenship requirements for this program.
 To assure continued excellence and diversity among applicants and awardees, JDRF welcomes proposals from all qualified individuals and encourages proposals from persons with disabilities, women, and members of minority groups underrepresented in the sciences.

 The research plan must be submitted using the template available on RMS360 and may not exceed 3 pages, including figures and tables, but not including references.
-The research plan must be organized as follows: a) Specific Aims; b) Background and Significance to Type 1 Diabetes ; c) Preliminary Studies (if available); d) Research Design and Methods; e) Literature Cited (no page limit).
+The research plan should include the following information: Statement of Innovation, Specific Aims, Background and Significance to T1D, Research Design and Methods, Potential Impact and Next Steps if Successful.
 Note: For a project proposing Human Subject Research, please review the Human Subject Research Guidelines.

 Proposals will be evaluated in accordance with the criteria described below.
 Evaluations will be competitive and performed by an appropriate review panel convened by JDRF the review criteria include: